hashkat/hashkat/docs/tutorial03.md

 As we can see, the cumulative degree distribution of a random follow model network simulation matches the ['Poisson Distribution'](https://en.wikipedia.org/wiki/Poisson_distribution) very well.

-To create this plot, we inputted the following into 'gnuplot':
+To create this plot, we ran three simulations with random seeds and renamed their outputted cumulative-degree distributions as *cumulative-degree_distribution_month_000.a*, *cumulative-degree_distribution_month_000.b*, and *cumulative-degree_distribution_month_000.c* and inputted the following into 'gnuplot':

 `poisson( x , mu ) = exp(-mu) * mu**(x) / gamma(x+1)`